cert-manager/website/content/docs/configuration/acme/http01/README.md

 ingress-gce (as per the page [Configure Ingress for external load balancing](https://cloud.google.com/kubernetes-engine/docs/how-to/load-balance-ingress)).

-If `class` and `ingressClassName` are not specified, and `name` is also not specified, cert-manager will default to create *new* `Ingress` resources but will **not** set the ingress class on these resources, meaning *all* ingress controllers installed in your cluster will serve traffic for the challenge solver, potentially incurring additional cost.

 ### `class`

 If the `class` field is specified, a new Ingress resource with a randomly